IVSoftware/wpf-grid-conditional-styles/README.md

 #### `FinancialMetric` gets the final say on formatting.

-If we hava a `FinancialMetric` instance, we could use the expression `var formattedObject = lineItem["2023"]`.
+If we have a `FinancialMetric` instance, we could use the expression `var formattedObject = lineItem["2023"]`.
 This is exactly what the `DataGridTemplateColumn` binding is doing.
 And since the grid is going to come `get` the value to paint the cell using this `FormattableObject`, the trick is going to be eventing the line item first.

 ```
 class FormattableObject : INotifyPropertyChanged